 Your mission this week, should you choose to accept it, is reasonably easy.

-Take a look at your homepage and ask yourself two questions:
+Take a look at your financial homepage and ask yourself two questions:

 - “Are we hiding the ‘good stuff’ (Chartered logos, client testimonials and VouchedFor ratings) at the bottom of our homepage?”